affinidi/affinidi-tdk-dotnet/README.md

 <a id="top"></a>
 # Affinidi Trust Development Kit (TDK) for .NET

-The Affinidi Trust Development Kit (TDK) empowers developers to streamline the integration of Affinidi services into their applications with comprehensive libraries and tools, boosting their productivity.
+The Affinidi TDK empowers developers to streamline the integration of Affinidi services into their applications with comprehensive tools, reducing integration effort and improving productivity.
-This toolkit also makes it easy to easily and integrate [Affinidi Elements](https://docs.affinidi.com/docs/affinidi-elements/) and [Frameworks](https://docs.affinidi.com/frameworks/iota-framework/) into your application.
-It minimises dependencies and enables developers to integrate seamlessly into the [Affinidi Trust Network (ATN)](https://docs.affinidi.com/docs/).
+This toolkit also makes it easy to integrate [Affinidi Elements](https://docs.affinidi.com/docs/affinidi-elements/) and [Frameworks](https://docs.affinidi.com/frameworks/iota-framework/) into your application.
+It enables developers to integrate seamlessly into the [Affinidi Trust Network (ATN)](https://docs.affinidi.com/docs/).

-With TDK, developers can build privacy-first identity applications in .NET, supporting use cases such as issuing verifiable credentials for identity verification, verifying credentials, and enabling secure data sharing.
+With Affinidi TDK, developers can build privacy-first identity applications in .NET, supporting use-cases such as [enabling passwordless login experience for your users](https://docs.affinidi.com/docs/affinidi-login/), [implementing consent-driven data sharing](https://docs.affinidi.com/frameworks/iota-framework/), and [issuing verifiable credentials (VCs) to your users](https://docs.affinidi.com/docs/affinidi-elements/credential-issuance/).

 ## Table of Contents